WiDS-Urbana-Champaign/WiDS-Urbana-Champaign.github.io/week03/lecture03p2.md

 For example, our sensation of electric shock is far more sensitive than just linear, but brightness is far less sensitive

-Length is the most linear -- which is why bar charts are so effective for transfering information!
+Length is the most linear -- which is why bar charts are so effective for transferring information!

 ---